lrusso/Screensaver/README.md

 });
 ```

-## Using the screensaver - Vanilla JavaScript version:
+## Using the screensaver - React version:

 ```
 return (